 If they are well-distributed in the area, the temperature is probably just right as they are not bothered.

 Chick brooding is crucial in your flock’s development so prepare for it.
 If you have broody hens, they can help rear the hatchlings.
 However, in the absence of one, you can always go for artificial brooding.
-Equip yourself with a brooder and all the necessities to ensure your chicks get optimum growth and development.
+Equip yourself with a brooder and all the necessities to ensure your chicks achieve optimal growth and development.